Aulos/graphql-request/README.md

 ## FAQ

-### What's the difference between `graphql-request`, Apollo and Relay?
+### What's the difference between `graphql-request-no-deps`, Apollo and Relay?

-`graphql-request` is the most minimal and simplest to use GraphQL client.
+`graphql-request-no-deps` is the most minimal and simplest to use GraphQL client.
 It's perfect for small scripts or simple apps.

-Compared to GraphQL clients like Apollo or Relay, `graphql-request` doesn't have a built-in cache and has no integrations for frontend frameworks.
+Compared to GraphQL clients like Apollo or Relay, `graphql-request-no-deps` doesn't have a built-in cache and has no integrations for frontend frameworks.
 The goal is to keep the package and API as minimal as possible.

 ### So what about Lokka?

-Lokka is great but it still requires [a lot of setup code](https://github.com/kadirahq/lokka-transport-http) to be able to send a simple GraphQL query. `graphql-request` does less work compared to Lokka but is a lot simpler to use.
+Lokka is great but it still requires [a lot of setup code](https://github.com/kadirahq/lokka-transport-http) to be able to send a simple GraphQL query. `graphql-request-no-deps` does less work compared to Lokka but is a lot simpler to use.

 ## Help & Community [![Slack Status](https://slack.prisma.io/badge.svg)](https://slack.prisma.io)